 The vast majority of parents in the Western world are offered vitamin K for their newborn babies.
 Most choose to have this but there some decide to decline this intervention.
 Sometimes this is because they have concerns about whether the benefits are outweighed by the possible risks.
 Or they may not want to give their baby anything other than breastmilk unless it is truly necessary.
 In some cases, they would be happy to give it if there was a specific need or risk factor, but not on a routine basis.

 Some of these parents are given a really hard time, both in practice and in the literature.
 I wrote about this in my book, Vitamin K and the Newborn.
-Worse, if parents decline routine vitamin K for their newborn baby, they don’t always receive good information about what they should look for in case their baby is the one in several thousand who experiences the unexpected bleeding that has come to be called ‘vitamin K deficiency bleeding’, or VKDB.
-I know that others share my concern:
+Worse, if parents decline routine vitamin K for their newborn baby, they don’t always receive good information.
+And that’s important.
+Because there are sometimes warning signs.
+And sometimes, things happen in the first few days of life which can mean that a baby who hasn’t received vitamin K has a higher chance of experiencing a bleeding problem.

 “Although parents ultimately have the right to choose whether or not to administer vitamin K, as healthcare professionals, it is important to provide education regarding the potential complications of withholding vitamin K and the signs of VKDB if vitamin K prophylaxis at birth is withheld.”
 Woods et al (2013: 402)